josephxbrick/documentorganizer/README.md

 Since you probably want all markers to be the same size, there is no need to point out any symbol resizing/pinning here.

 Since you don't want the symbol's `calloutDescription` text layer to be visible in marker instances, set its opacity to 0, its size to the size of the symbol, and its text alignment to "wrap to width/height."
+(I also set its font size to 1.)

  ## Callout descriptions